Rom3oDelta7/APRS-Mobile-Digipeater/README.md

 * The external PowerPole connector goes directly to the battery, with a parallel connection going to the control unit (left side connector).
 This branch has a 5A inline blade fuse.
 * The battery is mounted upside down to simplify the wiring and maintain a "clean" look.
+* Note the spare fuse taped to the bottom of the battery.
 * The control unit is a tight fit;
 it needs to fit inside the Apache case, and many small printers have a limit of 150mm.
 Therefore, to provide some flexibility in stuffing everything in, the PowerPole hub is not attached to the case.